Assessing Universal Relations for Rapidly Rotating Neutron Stars: Insights from an Interpretable Deep Learning Perspective: Deep Learning Explainable Decisions

 With the growth of multimessenger astronomy, ML has emerged as a powerful tool that is revolutionizing the way of analyzing and interpreting massive amounts of data.
 By facilitating the development of algorithms capable of recognizing intricate patterns in complex datasets, ML enables us to extract meaningful insights, make accurate predictions, and discover data patterns that might otherwise remain hidden \cite{bishop2006pattern,prince2023understanding}.

 Unfortunately, recent ML problems are becoming increasingly challenging and require more advanced and complex models to tackle them \cite{lecun2015deep}.
 However, model complexity typically presents a trade-off between explainability and performance in decision-making.
 For instance, simpler models like those employing linear regression are highly interpretable but typically fall short in predictive performance compared to DL ones.
 In addition, DL models often sacrifice interpretability due to their inherent complexity, and nonlinear transformations, among other factors \cite{guidotti2018survey}.
 On top of that, contrary to the common perception that DL models operate as ``black-boxes'', they are, in fact, well-defined systems, and we can provide clear explanations for how the input parameters influence their behavior.
 It should be noted that in several cases, understanding why a model made a certain prediction can be crucial.
 Over the years, various techniques have been developed to interpret the predictions of complex models, including LIME, DeepLIFT, and SHAP \cite{lundberg2017unified}.
 Among these, SHapley Additive exPlanations (SHAP) is a widely recognized method inspired by the concept of Shapley values from the field of cooperative game theory \cite{shapley1953value, maschler2020game}.

-Building on this foundation, it is essential to demonstrate how Shapley values, denoted as $\phi_i$, provide a systematic quantification of the {\it contribution} of each feature (model's input parameter) to the model's predictions.
-Following this approach, we consider a set of features $D$ and a function $\mathcal{F}$ that maps subsets of these features to real numbers, defined as $\mathcal{F}:2^{D} \rightarrow \mathbb{R}$, with $\mathcal{F}(\emptyset) = 0$, where $\emptyset$ represents the empty set.
-The {\it contribution} of a specific feature $f_i$ to the mapping $\mathcal{F}$ is then quantified by its Shapley value $\phi_i$, defined as:
+Building on this foundation, it is essential to demonstrate how Shapley values, denoted as $\phi_i(x)$, provide a systematic quantification of the {\it contribution} of each feature $f_i$ to the model’s prediction for a given input $x$.
+At first, let us consider a set of features $D = \{f_1,\dots,f_d\}$ with dimension $|D| = d$.
+For each subset of features $S \subseteq D$, we can define a model $\mathcal{F}_{S}: \mathbb{R}^{|S|} \rightarrow \mathbb{R}$, which only takes the values of the features in $S$.
+Building on this framework, we define